danissch/reignposts/README.md

 # Reignposts - Reign Posts News
-This project is to bring news from a service for iOS demostration
+This project is a demostration for iOS to bring news about technology from a web service.

 ## Installation